iButcat/electro/README.md

 - Post about your journey
 - Join group and post in it

+<h1>Goal</h1>

+This application was for learning purpose with Django and Python.
+That was my first "big" application.
+It taught me how to use an auth system and some complex features of Django like signals who save a profile when an user is created, overwrite class based views, and how to deal with multiple app with many different models.

 <h1>Installation</h1>

 Change directory to blog_backend and setup a virtual environment: